 Increasingly, though, Twitter is replacing the following of websites.
 The primary reason for this is the freshness of data.
 Twitter is real-time, which gives it and advantage over traditional sources.

 Twitter allows you to create (and subscribe to) lists.
-So if your username is @gbhackeron, you can just append /list/list name to it and tweets from everyone in that list.
+So if your username is @gbhackers_news you can just append /list/list name to it and tweets from everyone in that list.

 My recommendation is to use two main sources:

 Building Your Lab for Cybersecurity Career

-Having a lab is essential.
+Having a lab is essential for cybersecurity career .
 It’s actually one of the first things I ask when I’m looking at candidates during interviews.
 I ask what kind of lab or network they have at home, and if they reply that they don’t have either I thank them for their time.